How can online casino media buyers scale winning campaigns?

 Tracking, attribution and data hygiene

 Reliable tracking is the foundation for scaling.
-Implement consistent UTM conventions, impression- and click-level tracking where possible, and server-to-server postbacks for conversion events.
-Ensure deduplication rules are clear to avoid double-counting leads.
+Implement consistent UTM conventions, impression- and click-level tracking where possible, and server-to-server postbacks for key conversion events.
+Deduplication rules should be clear so leads are not double-counted across platforms, partners, or reporting views.

 Channel-specific scaling tactics